p2pfl/p2pfl/_sources/components/node.md.txt

 node = Node(
     model=LightningModel(MLP()),  # Wrap your model (MLP in this example) in a LightningModel data=P2PFLDataset.from_huggingface("p2pfl/MNIST"),  # Load the MNIST dataset
-    address="127.0.0.1:5000",  # Specify the node's address (optional - a random port will be assigned if not provided) learner=LightningLearner, # Optional: Specify the learner class if needed aggregator=FedAvg(), # Optional: Specify the aggregator if needed protocol=GrpcCommunicationProtocol, # Optional: Specify the communication protocol if needed simulation=True # Optional: Set to True if running a simulation )
+    addr="127.0.0.1:5000",  # Specify the node's address (optional - a random port will be assigned if not provided) learner=LightningLearner, # Optional: Specify the learner class if needed aggregator=FedAvg(), # Optional: Specify the aggregator if needed protocol=GrpcCommunicationProtocol(), # Optional: Specify the communication protocol if needed simulation=True # Optional: Set to True if running a simulation )